-In our opinion, except for the effects of adjustments that might have resulted had we been able to obtain sufficient evidence to resolve the variances between the defined benefit and defined contribution plans as set forth in the third paragraph, the financial statements referred to above present fairly, in all material respects, the financial status of the Fund administered by the Board as of September 30, 2000 and 1999, and the changes in its financial status for the years then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, the financial statements referred to above present fairly, in all material respects, the financial status of the Fund administered by the Board as of September 30, 2001 and 2000, and the changes in its financial status for the years then ended in conformity with accounting principles generally accepted in the United States of America.

-Hengi Plaza, Suite 104, 278 South Marine Drive, Tamuning, Guam 96913 Phone (671) 646-5044, Fax (671) 646-5045 www.guamcpa.com Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
-The accompanying information listed as supplemental schedules on pages 18 to 19 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
+Our audits were conducted for the purpose of forming an opinion on the basic financial statements taken as a whole.
+The accompanying information listed as supplemental schedules on pages 18 to 21 is presented for the purpose of additional analysis and is not a required part of the basic financial statements.
 This additional information is the responsibility of the Fund's management.
 Such information has been subjected to the auditing procedures applied in our audits of the basic financial statements and, in our opinion, is fairly stated in all material respects when considered in relation to the basic financial statements taken as a whole.